steve-cox-LA/EGlove/PCB/README.md

-Our Printed Circuit Board Design is publicliy avaiable at this link. https://oshwlab.com/stevenjcox/glovesjcmos_copy_copy
+Our Printed Circuit Board Design is publicly available at this link. https://oshwlab.com/stevenjcox/glovesjcmos_copy_copy

 To order parts and your own PCB please